-- 2018-01-01 00:00:00 - Raw Data and Boresight Processing: The boresight for each lift was done individually as the solution may change slightly from lift to lift.
-The following steps describe the Raw Data Processing and Boresight process: 1) Technicians processed the raw data to LAS format flight lines using the final GPS/ IMU solution.
+- 2017-03-01 00:00:00 - The boresight for each lift was done individually as the solution may change slightly from lift to lift.
+The following steps describe the Raw Data Processing and Boresight process: 1) Technicians processed the raw data to LAS format flight lines using the final GPS/IMU solution.
 This LAS data set was used as source data for boresight.
-2) Technicians first used Quantum Spatial, Inc. proprietary and commercial software to calculate initial boresight adjustment angles based on sample areas selected in the lift.
-These areas cover calibration flight lines collected in the lift, cross tie, and production flight lines.
+2) Technicians first used Prime Contractor, LLC proprietary and commercial software to calculate initial boresight adjustment angles based on sample areas selected in the lift.
+These areas cover calibration flight lines collected in the lift, cross tie and production flight lines.
 These areas are well distributed in the lift coverage and cover multiple terrain types that are necessary for boresight angle calculation.
-The technician then analyzed the results and made any necessary additional adjustment until it was acceptable for the selected areas.
+The technician then analyzed the results and made any necessary additional adjustment until it is acceptable for the selected areas.
 3) Once the boresight angle calculation was completed for the selected areas, the adjusted settings were applied to all of the flight lines of the lift and checked for consistency.
-The technicians utilized commercial and proprietary software packages to analyze how well flight line overlaps matched for the entire lift and adjusted as necessary until the results met the project specifications.
+The technicians utilized commercial and proprietary software packages to analyze how well flight line overlaps match for the entire lift and adjusted as necessary until the results met the project specifications.
 4) Once all lifts were completed with individual boresight adjustment, the technicians checked and corrected the vertical misalignment of all flight lines and also the matching between data and ground truth.
 The relative accuracy was less than or equal to 7 cm RMSEz within individual swaths and less than or equal to 10 cm RMSEz or within swath overlap (between adjacent swaths).
-5) The technicians ran a final vertical accuracy check of the boresighted flight lines against the surveyed checkpoints after the z correction to ensure the requirement of NVA = 19.6 cm 95% Confidence Level (Required Accuracy) was met.
+5) The technicians ran a final vertical accuracy check of the boresighted flight lines against the surveyed check points after the z correction to ensure the requirement of NVA = 19.6 cm 95% Confidence Level (Required Accuracy) was met.
+Point classification was performed according to USGS Lidar Base Specification 1.4, and breaklines were collected for water features.
+Bare earth DEMs were exported from the classified point cloud using collected breaklines for hydroflattening.